Goodwood Circuit: History 1948–1966

 Goodwood has, over the years, played host to many famous drivers: Mike Hawthorn and Graham Hill had their first single seat races here, Roger Penske visited in 1963, and Jim Clark and Jack Sears competed in 1964.
 The accident that ended Stirling Moss's international career happened at St. Mary's in 1962.

 Donald Campbell demonstrated his Bluebird CN7 Land Speed Record car at Goodwood in July 1960 at its initial public launch, and again in July 1962, before the car was shipped to Australia – where it finally broke the record in 1964.
 The car was a 30 ft Bristol Siddeley turbine-powered 4500 hp streamliner, with a theoretical top speed of 450 to 500 mph.
 The laps of Goodwood were effectively at "tick-over" speed, because the car had only four degrees of steering lock, with a maximum of 100 mph on the straight on one lap.

 Goodwood saw its last race meeting for over 30 years in 1966, because the owners did not want to modify the track with more chicanes to control the increased speeds of modern racing cars.
 The last event of the era was a club meeting organised by the British Automobile Racing Club on 2 July 1966.
 The lap record was a 1 minute and 20.4 seconds set by both Jackie Stewart and Jim Clark, in the 1965 Glover Trophy, the final formula one race at the circuit.

 Goodwood Nine Hours

 Testing

 The circuit claimed the life of McLaren founder Bruce McLaren in a testing accident on 2 June 1970.
 The accident happened on Lavant Straight, when a rear bodywork failure on his McLaren M8D Can-Am car caused it to spin and leave the track, hitting a bunker.
 The car would go on to win the opening event of that year's Can-Am Championship.

 Events

-Goodwood is noted for its annual Festival of Speed and Goodwood Revival events.

-Goodwood Festival of Speed

-The Goodwood Festival of Speed is an annual hill climb, held in late June or early July not on the circuit, but in the nearby grounds of Goodwood House.
-It features historic and modern motor-racing vehicles.
-In 2010, the event had over 176,000 visitors over 4 days.